vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 This filter bar is a combination of buttons:

 - **Switch to Summary**: Switch to [summary]({{< ref "../reports#summary" >}}) view for Requests & Groups tabs
-- buttons to filter the metrics drawn in the charts area
+- buttons to filter the metrics displayed in the charts area

 {{< img src="filter-bar.png" alt="Filter bar" >}}

 ### Charts

-All charts in Gatling Enterprise are connected to each other, so if you select a time window on a chart it will automatically change it for all other charts.
+All charts in Gatling Enterprise runs are interactive, so if you select a time window on a chart it will automatically change the time window for all other charts.
 Metrics are drawn in multiple charts.

 {{< img src="charts.png" alt="Charts" >}}